Oliviavalen/thepipeline/elaborations/faq.md

   **7. What is the exit protocol?**
   Leaving without saying anything will result in a forever "ban;" you will not be allowed to return for a R/w (D/s) with me again.
 You do not have to justify yourself or tell me a whole story--just officially bow out.

+  **8. How kinky/vanilla do we start?**
+  I explicitly mention schedules, structure, and accountability in my posts.
+That is the psychological foundation.
+Everything expands from there.
+It's different for everyone.
+Some people get erotic elements added on day 2, while others take months.
+Tell when what you want, I'll take it into consideration as I customize your dynamic.
+It's intentionally on the slow-and-steady side to filter out people who are looking for cheap thrills or who are more likely to disrespect my time.

   **.
 There are more but...**
   I'm answering these as they pop up in my chats.
 Trying to handle everything as optimally as possible without getting in trouble with the *Rrrrrrs!* Ask away.
 Msg me in private but responses may be slower for the next few days.